-One of the biggest tools of success when it comes to money management involves knowing where your money goes each month.
-Many individuals, couples, and families fall into financial trouble but don’t understand why because they miss this financial management basic.
+One of the best ways to be successful with your money is to know where your money goes each month.
+Many people fall into financial trouble but don’t understand why.

 Monthly Budget Percentages by Category

 Here are some guidelines that will help you to make your budget.
 Your budgeting percentages may vary from these suggestions due to the size of your family.